Columbia Pedestrian Accident Lawyers Leading Injured Clients Through the Legal System

 For example, if a pedestrian is found to be 10% at fault, and the driver is 90% at fault for the accident, then the pedestrian would only be able to recover a portion of their calculated damages.
 Their compensation would be reduced by the percent they were at fault, so they would only be able to recover 90% of what they’re owed.

-Liability can be complicated to determine, which is why you’ll want a Columbia pedestrian accident lawyer on your side.
-One of our attorneys will be able to help determine who was at fault for your accident so you can get the full and fair compensation that you deserve.
+Liability can be complicated to determine, which is why you’ll want a Columbia pedestrian accident lawyer on your side after being hit by a car.
+One of our lawyers will be able to help determine who was at fault for the car accident so you can get the full and fair compensation that you deserve after suffering serious injuries.
+This way, you’ll have the financial compensation you need to pay for expenses related to the car accident, such as your medical treatment, lost wages, and even non-economic losses, such as pain and suffering.

-At The Solomon Law Group, we understand how stressful it can be to take legal action, especially when you already have a lot on your plate.
-Recovering from your injuries and caring for your family don’t have to take a back seat—we can help.
-Hiring a Columbia pedestrian accident attorney will allow you to keep focusing on your healing while we handle the legal side of things for you.
+At Solomon Law Group, LLC, we understand how stressful it can be to take legal action, especially when you already have a lot on your plate.
+Recovering from a severe injury and caring for your family doesn’t have to take a back seat—we can help.
+Hiring a Columbia pedestrian accident attorney will allow you to keep focusing on your healing as you seek medical care while we handle the legal details of the settlement agreement for you.

-You shouldn’t have to go through this alone.
-Contact our office today so we can get started on your potential claim and getting you back to your normal life.
+You shouldn’t have to go through this alone, especially if you’re still healing and trying to pay your medical bills as a pedestrian accident victim.
+Contact our office today so we can get started on your potential claim and help get you back to your normal life.